Galway Theatre Festival (May) – 2027 Ultimate Guide

 🧳 Tips for First-Time Visitors to the Galway Theatre Festival

-• ✔️ Book key shows early — For 2026, flagship productions like Bellow and SWEAT are in high demand.
-Secure your seats via the Town Hall Theatre or the official site.
+• ✔️ Book key shows early — Always check the official site for any updates and secure your seats via the Town Hall Theatre or the official site.

 • ✔️ The “Free but Ticketed” Rule — Keep an eye on the programme for certain sustainability workshops and “First Look” readings.
 While they are free, you often still need to “purchase” a €0 ticket online to secure a spot in small venues.